 CLAUDE_CODE_DISABLE_NONESSENTIAL_TRAFFICEquivalent of setting DISABLE_AUTOUPDATER, DISABLE_BUG_COMMAND, DISABLE_ERROR_REPORTING, and DISABLE_TELEMETRY

-DISABLE_AUTOUPDATERSet to 1 to disable the automatic updater
+DISABLE_AUTOUPDATERSet to 1 to disable automatic updates.
+This takes precedence over the autoUpdates configuration setting.

 DISABLE_BUG_COMMANDSet to 1 to disable the /bug command